Obituaries for the week of June 21, 2017

 Funeral services for Mrs. Levice Marie Haynie will be held Friday, June 23, 2017 at 10 a.m. at Johnson Quimby Funeral Home.

-The family will receive friends Thursday, June 22, 2017 from 6 until 8 p.m. at Johnson Quimby Funeral Home.
+The family received friends Thursday, June 22, 2017 from 6 until 8 p.m. at Johnson Quimby Funeral Home.

 Johnson Quimby Funeral Home in charge of all arrangements.